Stack (abstract data type): Hardware stack

 A common use of stacks at the architecture level is as a means of allocating and accessing memory.

 Basic architecture of a stack

 A typical stack is an area of computer memory with a fixed origin and a variable size.
 Initially the size of the stack is zero.
-A stack pointer, usually in the form of a hardware register, points to the most recently referenced location on the stack; when the stack has a size of zero, the stack pointer points to the origin of the stack.
+A stack pointer (usually in the form of a processor register) points to the most recently referenced location on the stack; when the stack has a size of zero, the stack pointer points to the origin of the stack.

 The two operations applicable to all stacks are: